Loading...

 How to consume Bananas, Oatmeal without glucose spikes

-Add a source of protein such as Greek yogurt, eggs, or a handful of nuts to your meal.
+Include a source of protein or healthy fats with your meal, such as nuts, seeds, yogurt, or a hard-boiled egg.
 This can help slow down the absorption of sugars.

-Drink water before and during your meal, which can aid in digestion and help maintain stable blood sugar levels.
+Make sure to stay hydrated by drinking water with your meal, as it can aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl